jwhitehill/realtimespeech/README.md

    	pip install socket

 1. To set up server connection, follow these steps:
-    1. Use regular ssh to connect to the Linux box. ssh zdai2@130.215.182.227
+    1. Use regular ssh to connect to the Linux box: ssh zdai2@130.215.182.227
-    2. Activate conda, and then run "python server.py" conda activate speechbrain python3 server.py
+    2. Activate conda, and then run "python server.py": conda activate speechbrain
-    3. On Windows terminal, use "ssh -L..." to open a SSH tunnel ssh -L 12345:localhost:12345 zdai2@130.215.182.227 -N
+    3. On Windows terminal, use "ssh -L..." to open a SSH tunnel: ssh -L 12345:localhost:12345 zdai2@130.215.182.227 -N

 2. To start the program, run user_interface.py